simonxiang1/dwm/README.md

   - Alt-Enter for a new terminal
   - Alt-Shift-Enter to toggle a window in the master area
   - Alt-Tab to view the next tab (workspace), Alt-Shift-Tab to view previous tag
+  - Alt-u for centered master, Alt-o for centered floating master
   - F1 to play/pause music (mpd)
   - F2/F3 to decrease/increase volume by 3%
   - F4/F5 to decrease/increase brightness by 2.5%